 - Go early in the morning if you visit the Crown in summer.
 Be aware that the temperature inside the Statue is warmer than outside.
 Stay well hydrated.

 - Go to the restroom after passing the monument's security checkpoint.
-These are the only toilets inside the Statue so I advise you to go before the visit so you do not have to leave the Crown early because of an untimely call of nature.
+These are the only restrooms inside the Statue so I recommend you go before the visit so you don't have to leave the Crown early because of an untimely call of nature.

 - The day of the visit remember to check the National Park Service website (which manages the U.S. national monuments) in case there are alerts about the park at the last minute.